Boston-Software-Crafters/website/helping.md

 sidebar_sort_order: 400
 ---

 Keeping Boston Software Crafters running requires lots of small jobs.
+Our biggest needs right now are video meeting facilitator and logo designer.
 If you take on one of these, it's a big help to the organization.
 You can sign up for one of these and then move to doing something else later on.
 Or you can suggest a different job that you're interested in doing.

-If you want to talk about any of this, find us in [Slack](slack.md) or [contact us](contact.md).
+If you want to talk about any of this, find us in [Slack](slack.md) or [contact us](contact-and-feedback.md).

 We really appreciate your help!